-Ta Shin Precision specialises in the international sale of plastics and metals and manufactures products ranging from Lego parts to high-end writing instruments.
+Ta Shin Precision specialises in the international sale of plastics and metals.
+It manufactures products ranging from Lego parts to high-end writing instruments.

 Wishing to sell under its own brand, the company decided to create writing instruments under the name TWSBI.
-The five letters have a specific meaning: the brand wanted to reflect both Chinese culture and writing in its name.
-The “Hall of Three Cultures”, also known as the “Hall of Three Rare Treasures”, is a room in the Forbidden City in which the Qianlong Emperor (18th century) stored the first authentic works of Chinese calligraphy by the Wang Xizhi family of the Eastern Jin dynasty (316-420).
-These masterpieces, Wang Xizhi’s “Timely Erasure after Snowfall”, Wang Xianzhi’s “Mid-Autumn Festival” and Wang Xun’s “Letter to Boyuan”, are now stored in the Palace Museum in Beijing and Taipei.
+Its five letters have a specific meaning.
+The brand wanted to reflect both Chinese culture and writing in its name.
+The “Hall of Three Cultures” is also known as the “Hall of Three Rare Treasures”.
+It is located in the Forbidden City.
+The Qianlong Emperor (18th century) stored there the first authentic works of Chinese calligraphy by the Wang Xizhi family of the Eastern Jin dynasty (316-420).
+These masterpieces are now stored in the Palace Museum in Beijing and Taipei.
+It is Wang Xizhi’s “Timely Erasure after Snowfall”, Wang Xianzhi’s “Mid-Autumn Festival” and Wang Xun’s “Letter to Boyuan”.

 In Chinese, the name of this room is “San Wen Tong”.
 The letters placed backwards, probably for convenience of speech, give TWS.
 The last two letters form the word bi, which means “writing instrument”.